ibm-cloud-docs/vpc/vpn-using.md

 ## VPN features
 {: #vpn-features}

-The {{site.data.keyword.cloud_notm}} VPN for VPC service includes the following features:
+The {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} service includes the following features:

-* **IPsec** - Protocol suite that provides secure communication between devices. {{site.data.keyword.cloud_notm}} VPN for VPC uses Encapsulating Security Protocol (ESP) in tunnel mode, which offers authentication and entire packet encryption.
+* **IPsec** - Protocol suite that provides secure communication between devices. {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} uses Encapsulating Security Protocol (ESP) in tunnel mode, which offers authentication and entire packet encryption.
 * **Internet Key Exchange (IKE)** - IKE is a part of the IPsec protocol used to establish VPN connections.
 In IKE Phase 1, VPN peers use Diffie-Hellman (DH) key exchange to create a secure, authenticated communication channel.
-In IKE Phase 2, the peers use the secure channel from Phase 1 to negotiate parameters for IPsec tunnel. {{site.data.keyword.cloud_notm}} VPN for VPC supports both IKEv1 (main mode) and IKEv2.
+In IKE Phase 2, the peers use the secure channel from Phase 1 to negotiate parameters for IPsec tunnel. {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} supports both IKEv1 (main mode) and IKEv2.
 See [About policy negotiation](#policy-negotiation) for the supported combinations.
-* **Authentication** - {{site.data.keyword.cloud_notm}} VPN for VPC supports a pre-shared key for Phase 1 peer authentication.
+* **Authentication** - {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} supports a pre-shared key for Phase 1 peer authentication.
 Supported authentication algorithms for both phases include MD-5, SHA-1, and SHA-256.
-* **Encryption** - {{site.data.keyword.cloud_notm}} VPN for VPC supports 3-DES, AES-128, and AES-256 for data encryption during both IKE Phase 1 and Phase 2.
+* **Encryption** - {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} supports 3-DES, AES-128, and AES-256 for data encryption during both IKE Phase 1 and Phase 2.
 * **Diffie-Hellman (DH)** - Key exchange protocol used in Phase 1 to generate a shared secret key between VPN peers.
-Optionally, users can enable Perfect Forward Secrecy (PFS) and a DH Group for Phase 2 IPsec negotiation. {{site.data.keyword.cloud_notm}} VPN for VPC supports DH Groups 2, 5, and 14.
+Optionally, users can enable Perfect Forward Secrecy (PFS) and a DH Group for Phase 2 IPsec negotiation. {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} supports DH Groups 2, 5, and 14.
 * **Perfect Forward Secrecy (PFS)** - PFS ensures DH-generated keys are not used again during IPsec renegotiation.
 If a key is compromised, only data in transit during the protected security association's lifetime is accessible.
 * **Dead Peer Detection** - Configurable mechanism to detect availability of an IPsec peer.
-* **Modes** - {{site.data.keyword.cloud_notm}} VPN for VPC offers static, route-based and policy-based VPN modes.
+* **Modes** - {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} offers static, route-based and policy-based VPN modes.
 With a policy-based VPN, traffic that matches negotiated CIDR ranges are encrypted.
 For a static, route-based VPN, virtual tunnel interfaces are created and any traffic that is routed towards these logical interfaces with custom routes is encrypted.
 Both VPN flavors provide the same features.
-* **High availability** - {{site.data.keyword.cloud_notm}} VPN for VPC is built on two VPN devices to provide appliance-level redundancy.
+* **High availability** - {{site.data.keyword.cloud_notm}} {{site.data.keyword.vpn_vpc_short}} is built on two VPN devices to provide appliance-level redundancy.
 A policy-based VPN operates in Active-Standby mode with a single VPN gateway IP shared between the members, while a route-based VPN offers Active-Active redundancy with two VPN gateway IPs.

   Currently, a static, route-based VPN does not support redundant connections to peer networks through multiple peer IPs.
 You can create multiple VPN connections for different peer IPs for each set of peer networks.
 However, only one connection can be used as next hop for each peer CIDR block.
   {: important}